-(Optional) For trunk ports, you can set the maximum number of set MAC addresses on a VLAN.
-If the vlan keyword is not entered, th default value is used. • vlan-set a per-VLAN maximum value. vlan vlan-list-set a per-VLAN maximum value on a range of VLANs separated by a hyphen or a series of VLANs separated commas.
-For nonspecified VLANs, the per-VLAN maximum v is used. violation (Optional) Set the security violation mode or the action to be taken port security is violated.
+(Optional) For trunk ports, you can set the maximum number of sec MAC addresses on a VLAN.
+If the vlan keyword is not entered, th default value is used. • vlan -set a per-VLAN maximum value. vlan vlan-list-set a per-VLAN maximum value on a range of VLANs separated by a hyphen or a series of VLANs separated commas.
+For nonspecified VLANs, the per-VLAN maximum va is used. violation (Optional) Set the security violation mode or the action to be taken port security is violated.
 The default is shutdown . protect Set the security violation protect mode.
-In this mode, when the nur of port secure MAC addresses reaches the maximum limit allowed the port, packets with unknown source addresses are dropped until remove a sufficient number of secure MAC addresses to drop below maximum value or increase the number of maximum allowable addresses.
-You are not notified that a security violation has occurr Note We do not recommend configuring the protect mode on a transformation port.
+In this mode, when the num of port secure MAC addresses reaches the maximum limit allowed the port, packets with unknown source addresses are dropped until remove a sufficient number of secure MAC addresses to drop below maximum value or increase the number of maximum allowable addresses.
+You are not notified that a security violation has occurre Note We do not recommend configuring the protect mode on a tr port.
 The protect mode disables learning when any VLAN reaches its maximum limit, even if the port has not reached maximum limit. restrict Set the security violation restrict mode.
-In this mode, when the nur of secure MAC addresses reaches the limit allowed on the port, pac with unknown source addresses are dropped until you remove a sufficient number of secure MAC addresses or increase the numbe maximum allowable addresses.
-An SNMP trap is sent, a syslog mes is logged, and the violation counter increments. shutdown Set the security violation shutdown mode.
-In this mode, the interfa error-disabled when a violation occurs and the port LED turns off.
+In this mode, when the num of secure MAC addresses reaches the limit allowed on the port, pack with unknown source addresses are dropped until you remove a sufficient number of secure MAC addresses or increase the number maximum allowable addresses.
+An SNMP trap is sent, a syslog mess is logged, and the violation counter increments. shutdown Set the security violation shutdown mode.
+In this mode, the interface error-disabled when a violation occurs and the port LED turns off.
 SNMP trap is sent, a syslog message is logged, and the violation cou- increments.
-When a secure port is in the error-disabled state, you bring it out of this state by entering the errdisable recovery cause psecure-violation global configuration command, or you can manu- re-enable it by entering the shutdown and no shut down interface configuration commands.
-Set the security violation mode to per-VLAN shutdown.
-In this mo
+When a secure port is in the error-disabled state, you co- bring it out of this state by entering the errdisable recovery cause psecure-violation global configuration command, or you can manu re-enable it by entering the shutdown and no shut down interface configuration commands.